 Based on Holy Scripture and the constant moral teaching of the universal Church:

-We believe God created mankind in His image: male (man) and female (woman), sexually different but with equal personal dignity.
-Consequently, we affirm our respective biological sex and refrain from any and all attempts to physically change, alter, or disagree with our respective predominant biological sex — including but not limited to elective sex-reassignment, transvestite, transgender, or non-binary "genderqueer" acts or conduct.
+I believe God created mankind in His image: male (man) and female (woman), sexually different but with equal personal dignity.
+Consequently, I affirm our respective biological sex and refrain from any and all attempts to physically change, alter, or disagree with our respective predominant biological sex — including but not limited to elective sex-reassignment, transvestite, transexual, or non-binary sexqueer acts or conduct.
 (Genesis 1:26-28, Romans 1:26-32, 1 Corinthians 6:9-11).

-We believe God created marriage as part of His original plan for mankind (Genesis 2:18).
-Marriage is the permanent, exclusive, comprehensive, and conjugal "one flesh" union of one man and one woman, intrinsically ordered to procreation and biological family, and in furtherance of the moral, spiritual, and public good of binding father, mother, and child.
-Consequently, we affirm the sexual complementarity of man and woman and resist any and all same-sex sexual attractions and refrain from any and all same-sex sexual acts or conduct, which are intrinsically disordered.
+I believe God created marriage as part of His original plan for mankind (Genesis 2:18).
+Marriage is the permanent, exclusive, comprehensive, and conjugal one flesh union of one man and one woman, intrinsically ordered to procreation and biological family, and in furtherance of the moral, spiritual, and public good of binding father, mother, and child.
+Consequently, I affirm the sexual complementarity of man and woman and resist any and all same-sex sexual attractions and refrain from any and all same-sex sexual acts or conduct, which are intrinsically disordered.
 (Genesis 1:27, Genesis 2:24, Matthew 19:4-6, Mark 10:5-9, Romans 1:26-27, 1 Corinthians 6:9-11, Ephesians 5:25- 27, Revelation 19:7-9, Revelation 21:2)

 Standards of Morals and Conduct